Library Catalog

 EVENT SERIES

-Each spring on select Wednesdays, join us for a unique series of live readings set among the Getty Center's Central Garden.
+Each spring, join us for a unique series of live readings set among the Getty Center's Central Garden.
 Rest on a bench, lay on a blanket on the lawn, admire the view, or wander the pathways among the blooming spring plants as poetry vibrates through the air!

 Artist in Residence Talks